 To maximize the elementary experience for all students, teamwork is the key.
 All of us must work together to provide the supports each student needs to reach their fullest potential.
-Headed up by a fulltime building administrator, each building has a highly qualified teaching staff, corps of instructional assistants, IST and ESAP teams, reading specialists, a guidance counselor and school psychologist, a school nurse, and a special education team to provide the necessary safety nets and/or enrichment for all students.
+Headed up by a fulltime building Administrator, Assistant Principal, each building has a highly qualified teaching staff, corps of instructional assistants, IST and ESAP teams, reading specialists, a guidance counselor, Social worker, school police officer and school psychologist, a school nurse, and a special education team to provide the necessary safety nets and/or enrichment for all students.